Aishwarya Pissay: 2017

 In 2017, Aishwarya took a big step towards a professional career in motorsports by attending the California Superbike School.
 She won the Indian National Road Racing Championship and the Indian National Rally Championship in the same year, her first two National titles.
 Aishwarya secured 3rd place in Dakshin Dare Group - B and finished 4th in the Raid De Himalaya and was the only female rider to complete the course in the “Xtreme” category.
 Aishwarya also won the TVS one-make Road Racing title in 2017.
 TVS Racing signed Aishwarya Pissay on board as a factory racer in the same year.

 2018

+In 2018, she won the Indian National Rally Championship.

+International career

-In 2018, she won the Indian National Rally Championship and competed in the Baja Aragon rally, where she crashed on the final day of the event forcing her to retire from the event.
+She competed in the Baja Aragon rally, where she crashed on the final day of the event forcing her to retire from the event.

+The TVS Racing team's rider participated at the FIM Bajas World Cup and secured the 1st place in the women's category and 2nd in the junior's category in 2019.
+Thus, she became the first Indian motorsports athlete to win a medal at the world stage.

 Awards

 Aishwarya received the TiE Young Achiever of the Year award in 2016 and also received the Outstanding Women in Motorsports Award by FMSCI in 2016.
 She received the Outstanding Women in Motorsports Award by FMSCI for the 2nd consecutive year in 2017 and also the Sports Women of the Year Award by Autotrack Magazine.